 Short-term Care: ER Visits

-This metric measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-Avoiding medical emergencies is one way to measure patient well-being during rehabilitation.
+This datapoint measures the number of emergency room visits per thousand days of short-term patient care.
+Avoiding emergency medical situations is one way to gauge the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with activities of daily living often correlates with better rehabilitation.
+This datapoint is a measure of the percent of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry believe that this is a reliable measure of a nursing home's rehabilitation performance.